-Calgary Urban Project Society is a big-cap charity with donations of $12.7m in F2016.
-Ci gathered government funding data from the charity's T3010 CRA filings and backed out the amount from donations.
-The F2016 T3010 CRA filing was not available when this report was created, so F2016 donations appear much larger than previous years.
-Administrative costs are 18% of revenues and fundraising costs are 3% of donations. $0.21 of every donated dollar goes toward overhead costs, which falls within Ci's reasonable range for overhead spending.
+Calgary Urban Project Society is a big-cap charity with donations of $6.5m in F2016.
+Administrative costs are 18% of revenues and fundraising costs are 6% of donations. $0.24 of every donated dollar goes toward overhead costs, which falls within Ci’s reasonable range for overhead spending.

 This charity report is an update that is currently being reviewed by Calgary Urban Project Society.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March